hdShang/arxiv-daily/docs/cs-CV/2025-10-12/papers/251010464v1-post-tips-prediction-via-multimodal-interaction-a-multi-center-datas.md

 ---
 layout: default
-title: Post-TIPS Prediction via Multimodal Interaction: A Multi-Center Dataset and Framework for Survival, Complication, and Portal Pressure Assessment
+title: "Post-TIPS Prediction via Multimodal Interaction: A Multi-Center Dataset and Framework for Survival, Complication, and Portal Pressure Assessment"
 ---

 # Post-TIPS Prediction via Multimodal Interaction: A Multi-Center Dataset and Framework for Survival, Complication, and Portal Pressure Assessment